Tuition and Financial Aid

 - For each 3 hour course, tuition is approximately $1500.
 For two 3 hour courses, each semester is about $3,000.
 For 10 courses, this comes to approximately $15,000.
 This does not include other individual expenses including travel and room & board for the summer onsite sessions.

 - Summer expenses are in addition to the tuition and course required materials.
 Summer expenses include travel, room and board and any other personal costs.
-The approximate cost for staying in the Residence Hall is approximately $700 for the two weeks.
+The approximate cost for staying in the Residence Hall is approximately $1200 for the four weeks.
 However, this estimate does not include travel, food, or other personal costs.
 Students may choose not to stay on campus, but are on their own to secure living arrangements for the two weeks.

 Financial Aid Information